litwellchi/lvm_datapipe/README.md

     |clip1.mp4
     |clip2.mp4
     |...
-    |label.json
+    |metadata.json
  |video_dataset_1
     |clip1.mp4
     |clip2.mp4
     |...
-    |label.json
+    |metadata.json
 ```
-For each `video_dataset_x` folder, it should contain at most 1 million clips, and less than 1Tb file size after compress.
+For each `video_dataset_x` folder, it should contain at most 1 million clips, and less than 1Tb file size after compression.